Phat32/PhatBot-Docs/docs/pages/twitch/commands.rst

   - $game - The current game / category name
   - $randnum - Get a random number between 1 and 100
   - $randuser - Get a random chatter, they must be active
+  - $param - Accept the text after the command as input for the command (See Below for example)

   Example: